 We are looking forward to celebrating with you and lifting up more simcha/joy!

 Shabbat Shirah (Sabbath of Song) is our all-music Friday evening Sabbath service led in prayer by Rabbi Benioff and might include musicians Bari Frimkess, Dave Young, Jordan Saturen, Jeff Solomon, and Dennis Freese.
 The Jewish music from around the world regularly includes Israeli, Sepharadi, Ashkenazi, and Mizrachi and also includes some contemporary music that captures the kavanah/intention of the Friday night shabbat prayers.
 Starting at 7:00 PM, many months throughout the year, we come together for this wonderful service.
 Join us!

 Every other month: Eat, Pray, Sing – Shabbat Around the Table is an informal potluck Shabbat dinner.
 It begins with the blessings over candles, wine and challah, Erev Shabbat songs, and a short story or teaching by the Rabbi, or another parent.
 After the meal, we join together in more z’mirot (songs).

-Shabbat Torah services are held each Saturday morning.
+Shabbat Torah services are held most Saturday mornings.
 Amidst the music of our prayers and Torah reading, we enjoy a Torah teaching (and often discussion) based on the week’s parashah (Torah portion).
 The first Shabbat service of every month is Shabbat Simcha, where we invite those celebrating a joyous occasion (simcha) to share that with us and to be honored with an Aliyah.

 At 7:15 AM on Tuesdays and Fridays we gather together for a 45 minute Shacharit service.

-At 7:30 PM on Thursdays we gather for a 45 minute Maariv service.
+At 5:00 PM on Tuesdays we gather for a 45 minute Maariv service.